Rei Kawakubo: Early life and education

 Rei Kawakubo was born on 11 October 1942 in Tokyo.
-Her early life in Japan was summarized by Judith Thurman in a New Yorker article from 2005 stating: "She was the oldest of her parents' three children and their only daughter...
-Their father was an administrator at Keio University, a prestigious institution founded by the great Meiji educator and reformer Fukuzawa Yukichi, a champion of Western culture and, according to Kawakubo, of women's rights."
+Judith Thurman writes in The New Yorker that Kawakubo "was the oldest of her parents' three children and their only daughter [her] father was an administrator at Keio University [and] a champion of Western culture and, according to Kawakubo, of women's rights."

 Although not formally trained as a fashion designer, Kawakubo did study fine arts and literature at Keio University.
 As reported by Thurman, "In 1960, Kawakubo enrolled in her father's university and took a degree in 'the history of aesthetics', a major that included the study of Asian and Western art."
 After graduation in 1964, Kawakubo worked in the advertising department at the textile company Asahi Kasei and she went on to work as a freelance stylist in 1967.[1]
 Two years later, she began to design and make her own clothes under the label Comme des Garçons, French for "like the boys", before incorporating the label in 1973.